 In layman terms, Cyber Essentials level 1 is you saying you have the security controls in place and Cyber Essentials plus is the Certification Body testing if what you said is right.

 - The certificate cost for Cyber Essentials Level 1 is around £300 + VAT.

 The costs are for certificates only.
 There will be an extra cost depending on your infrastructure and if you have security controls in place.
 If you are hiring an expert to help with this then costs will increase.
-In most cases, Cyber Essentials will cost you more.
+In most cases, Cyber Essentials certification will cost you more than standard costs.

 6. Do I need Cyber Essentials Level 1 to get Cyber Essentials Plus?

 The short answer is no. You can apply for either Cyber Essentials or the Plus.
 Not both.
 Cyber Essentials Plus involves going through level 1 where you would do the self-assessment questionnaire then external scan and the onsite visit by the Certification Body.
 You don’t need to pay for the certification twice.